Con3X/web3-plugin-near/README.md

 ### NEAR Aurora Plugin

-There is a web3.js plugin for the Aurora.
+There is a web3.js plugin for the Aurora Engine that is an EVM running atop NEAR Protocol.
 You can check its repository at: https://github.com/conx3/web3-plugin-aurora

 Running Tests
 --------------